 #BMHW20 is an opportunity to consider solutions to the black maternal health crisis without fear, blame, or shame. #BlackMamasMatter #ListenToBlackWomen

 Many of us suffer from mental health disorders.
-Worldwide, about 10% of pregnant women and 13% of women who have just given birth experience a mental disorder, primarily depression.
+For instance, Worldwide, about 10% of pregnant women and 13% of women who have just given birth experience a mental disorder.
+Primarily depression.
 Also, the affected mothers cannot function properly.

 As a Black mom, I selfishly look forward to deepening the national conversation about Black maternal health in the US this week.
 I relish the opportunity to elevate Black mom voices and perspectives around issues that impact them.
 And as always, if you have a story to share about maternal mental health, please email me.